p-syd/FRAMS/README.md

 ## Our Approach

-- To build a  system based on a special type of CNN architecture known as a siamese network.
+- To build a  system based on a special type of **CNN architecture** known as a **siamese network**.
 Such a network is trained to generate a very accurate and almost unique 128 vector given that the images of face which are fed to the network are properly aligned and cropped.

 ![Image of Yaktocat](https://i.ytimg.com/vi/g3UGGAEbw_Q/maxresdefault.jpg)